F1DNA/FlexFarmerInDocker/README.md

 # FlexFarmerInDocker
 How to Setup Flexfarmer in Docker

 Written using Ubuntu Server – Ubuntu Desktop should be identical, for Windows you will need to install docker first which I won't be covering here, then you should be able to skip my install docker section and follow the rest of this guide with minor changes as needed.
+I.E., file paths and such will be different.

-*Ubuntu server for Arm / Raspbian can use this guide as well
+*Ubuntu server for Arm / Raspbian can use this guide as well*

 In addition to installing docker, we are going to setup 3 containers in total:

 **Portainer**

 •	For those experienced with Docker, this is not necessary nor should you need my guide at all!
-But for those new to Docker, this will make it very easy to use as it provides a GUI via we browser.
+But for those new to Docker, this will make it very easy to use as it provides a GUI via web browser.
 We will be utilizing Portainer in a Docker-Compose fashion.
 Docker-Compose is way to setup containers via a configuration file instead of a long command

 **Watchtower**

-•	Watchtower will check your containers for updates on a schedule, download the new images and restart the container with the new image
+•	Watchtower will check your containers for updates on a schedule, download the new images and restart the container with the new image.
+This makes your setup hands off.
+When a new Docker image is available, it will be downloaded and then your container is restarted.
+In my farm, this restart takes approx 10 seconds before flexfarmer is back up and functioning on the blockchain.
+Larger farms, more drives, etc may take a bit longer but this is still very quick.

 **FlexFarmer**